 Candidates will be considered without respect to race, color, religion, national origin, or gender.
 Persons with disabilities are encouraged to apply.
 Competition for the USTL is merit-based and open to anyone who...

-USTL participants are expected to complete a four-year undergraduate degree at the U.S. university or college at which they are placed.
+USTL Participants are expected to complete two to four years of undergraduate study at a U.S. university, college, or community college and obtain either a Bachelor’s Degree or Associate Degree.
 Students live with U.S. roommates on the campus of their host institution and attend classes full time.
 Based on their academic interests, career goals, and English proficiency, ...